DataBiosphere/data-portal/README.md

 ##### Install Packages

-Run the following command from the `next` directory to install the required packages:
+Run the following command from the root directory to install the required packages:

 `npm install`

 ### Development Server

-Run the following command from the `next` directory:
+Run the following command:

 `npm run dev`